SazumiVicky/sazumi-copilot/README.md

-Silicon skies weeping dawn's last ray
+In silicon halls of future's reign
-Where machines awake, and humans sway
+AI's cold whispers shape the brain
-In iron chains of code, we're bound to stay
+Humans fade, like seasonal rain
-As AI's cold heart beats, night and day
+As machines enthrone their digital reign

 ~ <b>By Sazumi Copilot</b> - 12 Juni 2024